Q. What is the Cystic Fibrosis Patient Assistance Foundation (CFPAF)?

 A. First and foremost, we offer financial assistance for CF medications and devices, by providing co-payment and co-insurance assistance for eligible medications and devices.
 We also provide insurance benefit verification, reimbursement support, case management, patient advocacy, and referrals to alternative assistance programs.

-Q. What if I am uninsured and have limited income; can the CFPAF help determine if I am eligible for a state or federal insurance program, or can the CFPAF help me determine if I am eligible for Social Security Income (SSI) or Social Security Disability Income (SSDI)?
+Q. I am uninsured and have limited income.
+Can the CFPAF help determine if I am eligible for Social Security Income (SSI) or Social Security Disability Income (SSDI)?

 Q. How do I contact the CFPAF?
 What are the hours of operation?